quintbotha/secure-rust-api/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Key Points:**
+- ✅ Free to use, modify, and distribute
+- ✅ Commercial use allowed
+- ❌ No warranty provided
+- ❌ Author not liable for damages

 ## 🤝 Contributing

 Contributions welcome!
 Please feel free to submit a Pull Request.

+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## 📚 Resources